-The certificate then needs to be ADDed into CA-Top Secret in order for it to be stored there.
-The add process would need to specify the same password as was used at EXPORT time.
+The certificate then needs to be ADDed into Top Secret in order for it to be stored there.
+The add process would need to specify the same password that was used at EXPORT time.
 The export process will have copied the certificate WITH the private key.
 That is why the password is required.
-The TSS add command format could be:
+The TSS ADD command format would look something like this:

 TSS ADD(acid) DIGICERT(TESTSYS) LABELCERT(certificate label) DCDSN('TESTSYS.CERT.PKCS') TRUST PKCSPASS(user_specified_password)

 The certificate is not usable when there is no private key stored.
 You need to get the validated certificate with the private key from Windows via an export.
 That you can add into Top Secret.